How to Prime and Paint 3D Printed Parts (With Video)

 Prior to priming, the surface should be smooth.
 While primer will fill in very small cracks and holes, using a thin coat of paint will retain surface details.

-For SLA 3D printers, this involves removing the support structures and sanding down the support marks.
-For FDM printers, when painting PLA or ABS 3D prints with large layer heights, sanding the entire model might be necessary before painting to make sure that that the layer lines aren't visible.
+For SLA resin 3D printers, this involves removing the support structures and sanding down the support marks.
+For FDM printers, when painting PLA or ABS 3D prints with large layer heights, sanding the entire model might be necessary before painting to make sure that the layer lines aren't visible.
 A heavy primer can be used as an alternative to sanding, but this might obscure any intricate details in your part.

 After sanding and adding an initial coat of primer, inspect the surface again for imperfections.
 Most primers have an extremely flat finish that highlights intricate details under direct light.
 Apply a final coat of primer and after the manufacturer specified drying time, the part is ready for painting (a quick, final polish is not a bad idea).